MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

     **Key points:**

-    - The code in the `variables.tf` file defines the project variables.
-Most of these variables are set to default values.
+    - Most of these variables are set to default values.
 Verify the values work for your environment and change if necessary.

 1. Create a file named `output.tf` and insert the following code.